 The MA candidate schedules an oral defense of the thesis upon its completion.
 The defense examines the candidate's ability to speak cogently about the thesis and place it in contexts other than those indicated in the document itself.
 It also allows faculty and other members of the community to question the candidate on the subject matter of the thesis.

 The Thesis Director and the Thesis Committee attend the defense, with the Thesis Director presiding over it.
 The defense is open to all members of the English Department as well as the public.
-Thesis Directors should advise candidates on some appropriate method of advertisement (normally, flyers are posted on the third floor of Coleman Hall).
+Thesis Directors should advise candidates on some appropriate method of advertisement (normally, flyers are posted on the third floor of Coleman Hall and can be posted on Facebook).
 The MA candidate is responsible for scheduling the date, time, and location of the defense so that all members of the Thesis Committee may attend and so that the defense takes place before the last day to file for graduation.

 Note: Faculty are often not available during the summer.
 Students who wish to defend during the summer should check with faculty and make the appropriate arrangements.

-The defense will include an oral presentation by the MA candidate, followed by questions from the Thesis Director and Thesis Committee.
+The defense will include an oral presentation by the MA candidate (15 minutes), followed by questions from the Thesis Director, Thesis Committee, and other attendees.
 Thesis defenses will last approximately one hour, after which the candidate and audience members will leave the room to allow the Thesis Director and Thesis Committee to deliberate.
 Candidates receive either a pass or a fail for the defense.
 Passing candidates may be required to make revisions to the thesis; therefore, it is advisable to schedule defenses in a timely manner.
 Failing candidates may, after consultation with the Thesis Director, schedule a second defense.
 On failing a second time, the student shall not be allowed to continue in the graduate program without the express permission of the Graduate Studies Committee after full review of his or her qualifications and progress.